raymondxu/java-workshop/README.md

 System.out.println(a == b);
 ```

 This is <b>wrong</b>.
 The `==` operator in java tells you if two references are equal.
 It does not tell you if the objects have the same instance variable values or any other comparison metric.
-So for most purpses, when comparing object equality, we use the `equals()` method.
+So for most purposes, when comparing object equality, we use the `equals()` method.
 Let's looks at the documentation from the Java API:

 > public boolean equals(Object obj)
 >